English punctuation

 Punctuation in the English language helps the reader to understand a sentence through visual means other than just the letters of the alphabet.
-English punctuation has always had two complementary aspects: on the one hand, phonological punctuation linked to how the sentence can be read aloud, particularly to pausing; and on the other hand, grammatical punctuation linked to the structure of the sentence.
+English punctuation has two complementary aspects: phonological punctuation, linked to how the sentence can be read aloud, particularly to pausing; and grammatical punctuation, linked to the structure of the sentence.
 In popular discussion of language, incorrect punctuation is often seen as an indication of lack of education and of a decline of standards.

 Variants

 British and American styles

 The two broad styles of punctuation in English are often called British (typically used in the UK, Ireland, and most of the Commonwealth of Nations) and American (also common in Canada and places with a strong American influence on local English, as in the Philippines).
-These two styles differ mainly in the way in which they handle quotation marks with adjacent punctuation, and the use or omission of the full point (period) with contraction abbreviations.
+These two styles differ mainly in the way in which they handle quotation marks with adjacent punctuation and the use or omission of the full point (period) with contraction abbreviations.